-consistent with a SIRVA as defined on the Vaccine Injury Table.
-Id. at 5.
-Specifically, Petitioner had no history of pain, inflammation, or dysfunction of his left shoulder; medical records document that pain occurred within 24 hours after receipt of the vaccination; pain was limited to the shoulder in which the vaccine was administered; and no other condition or abnormality has been identified to explain Petitioner's shoulder pain.
-Id.
-Respondent further agrees that Petitioner suffered the residual effects of his condition for more than six months.
-Id.
+SIRVA, as defined on the Vaccine Injury Table.
+Specifically, petitioner had no history of pain, inflammation, or dysfunction in her left shoulder; her pain and reduced range of motion occurred within 48 hours of receipt of an intramuscular vaccination; her symptoms were limited to the shoulder in which the vaccine was administered; and no other condition or abnormality was identified to explain her symptoms."
+Id. at 4.